 Copyright Infringement and Peer-to-Peer File Sharing Policies and Sanctions

-Information regarding file sharing and copyright policies and resources at UNL is available at the Information Services website.
+Information regarding file sharing and copyright policies and resources at UNL is available at the Information Technology Services website.
 This includes information on the Digital Millennium Copyright Act (DMCA) and individual rights and responsibilities.

 Cost of Attendance